1942 Auckland Rugby League season: Round 11

 Merv Devine made his first appearance of the season for Richmond.
 He had joined them in 1938 after previously having represented Wairarapa, Manawatu, and Wellington in rugby union.
 Jack Hemi likewise made his first appearance of the season for Manukau in the five eighth position.
-In the City-Otahuhu match against Newton-Mt Albert the 3 Johnson brothers were all absent along with Hawea Mataira and Finlayson however they still managed to win anyway.
-On the Newton-Mt Albert side Tredea made his first appearance of the season.
+In the City-Otahuhu match against Newton-Mt Albert the 3 Johnson brothers were all absent along with Hawea Mataira and Kenneth Finlayson however they still managed to win anyway.
+On the Newton-Mt Albert side Edgar Tredea made his first appearance of the season.
 He had been trained as a pilot officer but was hoping to be available to play some more matches.

 Round 12

 The Mt Albert players wore armbands to respect their teammate Malcolm (Mal) Cato who had been killed in action.
 Quirke (Newton-Mt Albert), and Marsh (Ponsonby) were both sent off in their match with each other.
 The judicial committee subsequently suspended both players for “four club playing Saturdays for misconduct on the field”.
 Both clubs appealed the decision a week later and the issue was taken in committee.
 Chairman Watson “stated afterwards that the penalty had been altered from four playing club days to four playing Saturdays”.
-Tom Chase brought his season points tally to 102 after kicking 5 goals in Manukau’s win over City-Otahuhu.
+Tommy Chase brought his season points tally to 102 after kicking 5 goals in Manukau's win over City-Otahuhu.
 Referee R. Rowland was on debut in the Marist-North Shore match.

 Round 13

-With Manukau’s 19-3 win over Richmond they had secured their second ever Fox Memorial title after their first in 1936.
+With Manukau's 19-3 win over Richmond they had secured their second ever Fox Memorial title after their first in 1936.
 Their win had put them 6 points clear of their nearest rival (City-Otahuhu) with just 2 rounds remaining.
 Richard (Dick) R. Hull made his debut for Ponsonby.
 He was an ex-Wellington and North Island (1936) representative rugby player.

 Round 14

 Ordinarily when the 1st grade title had been decided the ARL would make the decision to conclude the competition and move into the Roope Rooster knockout competition however with the Victory Trophy (war bonds) being awarded to the team with the best record in the final round it was decided to continue the full season of 3 rounds and 15 matches for each team.
 City Rovers, playing as half of the amalgamated side with Otahuhu registered their 200th 1st grade competition win in their 385th match.
+Lindsay Simons had returned to Auckland after having spent most of the 1930s in Wellington.
+He had played for North Shore from 1929 to 1931 and represented Auckland at fullback.
+He moved to Wellington for work and played for the St George club there and represented Wellington many times.
+He married Dorothy (Dot) Nash in 1933, the famous women's sports writer who was awarded an OBE in 1974.